New Zealand 3 week itinerary with a baby

 Drive further a field across the Cromwell Range to Wanaka.
 Spot the famous Wanaka Tree and take in the lakeside views and mountain backdrop.

-That Wanaka tree!!
+That famous Wanaka tree!

-Day 5 – Wine tasting day!
+Day 5 – Wine tasting day

 Head to Gibbston Valley to sample some of the wines on offer.
 Use the hop on hop off bus to get around.
-If wine isn’t your thing try cheese tasting at the Gibbston Valley Cheese shop and book a lunch at one of the vineyards.
+If wine isn’t your thing try cheese tasting at the Gibbston Valley Cheese Shop and book a lunch at one of the vineyards.

 Cheese tasting!